nmatcho/cron-persistence-worm/README.md

 - Malicious Bash and cron scripts establishing persistence.
 - Sentinel alerts for **lateral movement**, suggesting worm-like propagation.

 The VM was confirmed **compromised** and isolated for further analysis.
+The malware in question was later determined to be used for cryptomining and was propagated onto the VM via misconfigurations, which included visbility on the public internet and a lack of brute force protection on the Ubuntu server's root account.

 ---